Ago3/PLEAD/README.md

                Bj{\"{o}}rn Ross and
                Mirella Lapata},
-  title     = {Explainable Abuse Detection as Intent Classification and Slot Filling}, journal={Transactions of the Association for Computational Linguistics}, year      = {2022}
+  title     = {Explainable Abuse Detection as Intent Classification and Slot Filling}, journal   = {Transactions of the Association for Computational Linguistics}, year      = {2022}
 }
 ```